 After measuring/weighing out the dates, remove the pits and whirl them in a food processor until fairly smooth.
 Usually they first form a ball and then spread around the sides of the bowl.
 Scrape down as needed with a rubber spatula.

 In the meantime, warm the almond butter and honey (microwave or stove top) and pulse them with the dates until just combined.
 Don't skip the warming part and don't overmix; otherwise the oil from the almond butter tends to separate out.
 Because science.

 Add the binder (it should still be warm) to the remaining ingredients and work them together with a spatula.

 The warm binder will make mixing a little easier and will also melt some of the chocolate chips so they will spread throughout the entire bars.
 The Quaker® Life cereal will break up in the process and give the bars a crisp and airy texture with every bite.

 Spread the mixture in a lined dish and press down to flatten and spread out.

 Give it at least 15 minutes in the freezer or half an hour in the fridge before cutting into bars.

-I like to store these Almond Joy Cereal Bars in a Ziploc bag in the freezer.
+I like to store these Almond Joy Cereal Bars in a Zip Top Container in the freezer.
 This makes sure they are fresh when I take them out individually as needed.